Provenance is the history of ownership of an object, beginning with the artist and date of execution, and moving forward to the present day.

 Criteria and methods

-The Johnson Museum is reviewing its collections according to the criteria set forth by AAMD in their 2013 revised guidelines, as excerpted below.
-The complete guidelines can be found under the Guidelines and Resources page of this website:
+The Johnson Museum is reviewing its collections according to the criteria set forth by AAMD in their 2013 revised guidelines, as excerpted below:

 a. “ ‘Archaeological material’ means an object of cultural significance created in antiquity and discovered on land, below ground, or under water as a result of scientific or clandestine excavation, exploration, or digging activities or inadvertently as a result of other activities;